-The Pennisetum genus includes a variety of ornamental grasses known for their soft, fuzzy flower heads.
+The Pennisetum genus includes a variety of ornamental grasses known for their soft, fuzzy flower plumes.
 Part of the Poaceae family, these plants are also commonly referred to as fountain grasses.
 The individual species include both annual and perennial varieties, ranging in size from large to small.
-The smaller varieties can be kept in containers for a beautiful patio addition.
-Many of these eye-catching grasses are available in an array of beautiful burgundy, purple, and variegated colors.
+The smaller varieties can be kept in containers for a beautiful addition to a patio or entranceway.
+The foliage of many of these eye-catching grasses is available in an array of beautiful burgundy, purple, and variegated colors.
 Their lovely flowers are perfect for cut and dried flower arrangements.
-Some of the most well-known species of Pennisetum include buffelgrass, feathertop grass, and pearl millet.
+Some of the well-known species of Pennisetum include feathertop grass (Pennisetum villosum) and pearl millet (Pennisetum glaucum).

 |Native Area||Asia, Africa, Australia|